poise/poise-profiler/README.md

 Add `recipe[poise-profiler]` to your run list or add `poise-profiler` as a dependency in your `metadata.rb`.

+## JSON Output

+As shown above, JSON output is available for use with graphing or other trend analysis.
+To enable this either set the environment variable `$CI` or the node attribute `node['CI']`.

 ## Sponsors

 Development sponsored by [Bloomberg](http://www.bloomberg.com/company/technology/).